• Train

 • List of top AI vision applications

 About us: Viso.ai provides the end-to-end Computer Vision Infrastructure Platform Viso Suite.
-Industry leaders use it to rapidly build, deliver and scale their computer vision applications.
+Industry leaders use it to rapidly build, deliver, and scale their real-world computer vision use cases.
 Get a demo for your company.

 Technology Trends of AI in Oil and Gas

 Emerging technology and breakthroughs in the field of computer vision and Edge AI allow the highly scalable use of distributed computer vision applications.
-Modern edge computing and deep learning move computer vision from the cloud to the network edge.
+Those applications are possible because the workloads from computer vision and AI algorithms have moved from the cloud to the network edge.
+We can also refer to this concept as edge computing.

 The combination of the Internet of Things with on-device machine learning allows processing the video streams of distributed cameras in real-time, at high computational efficiency.
 Those technological advances make it possible to build large-scale deep learning applications with a large number of connected endpoints (AIoT).

 As a result, it becomes possible to build mission-critical, large-scale computer vision systems with remote cameras connected to computing devices.
-To learn more about Edge AI technology, I recommend reading our article Edge AI – Driving Next-Gen AI Applications.
+I recommend reading our article about Edge AI to learn more about Edge AI technology.

 Compared to conventional IoT sensors and low-power devices, cameras provide a contactless method that provides rich information about complex objects and situations.
 With computers that can see, it becomes possible to automate human tasks and accelerate processes, increase operational efficiency, and reduce human error or subjectivity.